Rishiofficial432-432/truthguard-ai-evaluator/README.md

 ## How can I edit this code?

-There are several ways of editing your application.
+There are several ways of editing your application **Use your preferred IDE**

-**Use Lovable**

-Simply visit the [Lovable Project](https://lovable.dev/projects/7e8eb5af-c1e4-4014-b924-d01de342da0b) and start prompting.

-Changes made via Lovable will be committed automatically to this repo.

-**Use your preferred IDE**

 If you want to work locally using your own IDE, you can clone this repo and push changes.
 Pushed changes will also be reflected in Lovable.